BishamKunwor/payment-package/README.md

 ##### Package Progress

-> Currently The `eSewa` Payment Package is being Documented.
-Work on Khalti will Start Afterwards.
+> Currently I'm Working on Khlati Integration.
+The Documentation of all of these packages will be done after the implementation are completed.

 ## Installing

-A straightforward preconfigured package for seamlessly integrating a well-known Nepalese payment provider into any application.
+A straightforward preconfigured package for seamlessly integrating all well-known Nepalese payment provider into any application.

 > **Note :**
 > The Package is Type Safe and includes Type Definations.